This article covers where you can obtain music files/content to upload to your Live365 library.

 - Some of my MP3 files have different bitrates.
 Will they sound louder/softer?

 If you want to use music from independent artists that are not covered by Performance Rights Organizations or Sound Exchange, you will need to obtain written permission from the artists directly.
-These MP3 files will also need to have metadata inserted so that the Artist Name and Song Title are displayed.
-More information about independent music can be found here.
+These MP3 files will also need to have accurate metadata inserted so that the Artist Name and Song Title are displayed.
 You cannot use music from digital streaming services such as Spotify, Tidal, YouTube or Apple Music due to their terms of service.
-You do not own these files, so there is no way to upload them.
+Since you do not own these files, there is no way to upload them.

 Please ensure that all of your uploaded tracks have accurate metadata.
 You can read about how to do that here.